-- Be the registered owner of the residence (or a spouse or relative of the deceased owner) - Be a Canadian citizen or permanent resident of Canada - Live in B.C. - Occupy the residence as a principal residence
+Be the registered owner of the residence (or a spouse or relative of the deceased owner)

+- Be a Canadian citizen or permanent resident of Canada - Live in B.C. - Occupy the residence as a principal residence

-Instead of the regular HOG, a home owner may qualify for a higher grant (called the additional grant) which, provides an additional amount of \$275 (for a total of \$845).
+In addition to the regular HOG, a home owner may qualify for a higher grant (called the additional grant) which, provides an additional amount of \$275 (for a total of \$845).
 In addition to the regular HOG eligibility criteria, to qualify for the additional grant a home owner must be:

-- 65 years of age or older in the current year - A Veteran - A person with a disability - Living with a spouse or relative with a disability - A spouse or relative of a deceased owner who would have qualified for the additional grant reduced to zero for residential properties valued at \$2.26M and the additional grant is eliminated on residential properties assessed at \$2.32M or more.
+- 65 years of age or older in the current year - A Veteran - A person with a disability - Living with a spouse or relative with a disability - A spouse or relative of a deceased owner who would have qualified for the additional grant

-The Province of BC set the assessed value threshold for the regular HOG at \$2.15M in 2024.
-The effect of the assessed value threshold is that the maximum HOG is reduced by \$5 for each \$1,000 of assessed value over \$2.15M.
-As a result, the basic HOG is
+The Province of BC set the assessed value threshold for the regular HOG at \$2.175M in 2025.
+The effect of the assessed value threshold is that the maximum HOG is reduced by \$5 for each \$1,000 of assessed value over \$2.175M.
+As a result, the basic HOG is reduced to zero for residential properties valued at \$2.289M and the additional grant is eliminated on residential properties assessed at \$2.344M or more.

-Total HOGs claimed is 2023 equated to approximately \$12.3M.
+Total HOGs claimed is 2024 equated to approximately \$12.4M.